 yP = yCb + yBl (H-213)

-The variable ivRefFlag is set equal to ( DiffPicOrderCnt( currPic, RefPicListX[ refIdxLX ] ) = = 0 ), and the variable availFlag is set equal to 0.
+The variable availFlag is set equal to 0.

-Depending on ivRefFlag and RpRefIdxLX, the following applies:
+Depending on RpRefIdxLX, the following applies:

-If ivRefFlag is equal to 0 and RpRefIdxLX is not equal to −1, the variable availFlag is set equal to 1, the variable refIdxLX is set equal to RpRefIdxLX and the residual prediction motion vector scaling process as specified in subclause H.8.5.3.3.7.3 is invoked with the prediction list utilization variable equal to X, the motion vector mvLX, and the RefPicListX[ refIdxLX ] and as inputs and modified mvLX as output.
+If RpRefIdxLX is not equal to −1, the variable availFlag is set equal to 1, the variable refIdxLX is set equal to RpRefIdxLX and the residual prediction motion vector scaling process as specified in subclause H.8.5.3.3.7.3 is invoked with the prediction list utilization variable equal to X, the motion vector mvLX, and the RefPicListX[ refIdxLX ] and as inputs and modified mvLX as output.

-Otherwise, when ivRefFlag is equal to 1, the following applies:

-The derivation process for a motion vector from a reference block for residual prediction as specified in subclause H.8.5.3.3.7.4 is invoked with ( xP, yP ), nPbW and nPbH, RefPicListX[ refIdxLX ], and mvLX, as inputs, and availFlag, motion vector mvT and prediction list utilization variable Y as outputs.

-When availFlag is equal to 0 and RpRefIdxLX is not equal to −1, availFlag is set equal to 1, mvT is set equal to (0, 0), Y is set equal to X.

 The motion vector mvCLX is set equal to mvLX.

 The arrays predSamplesLXL, predSamplesLXCb, and predSamplesLXCr are derived as specified in the following: